maureen-githaiga/Inventory-Analysis/README.md

 - **SQL Server**: The primary database system used for storing and querying inventory and order data.
 - **T-SQL**: Structured Query Language (T-SQL) was used to write the queries for analyzing the warehouse and inventory data.
+-
+## Full Report
+For a deeper understanding of the findings and detailed analysis, you can access the full report (Inventory Analysis Report) on the repository.